jnoel01/jnoel01/README.md

 <img src="https://github.com/jnoel01/images/blob/main/banner.png">
-<h4> Hi there, I'm Jessica! 👋 I'm currently a third year Computer Science major at Stevens Insitute of Technology and loving every second of it! </h4>
+<h4> Hi there, I'm Jessica! 👋 I'm currently a senior Computer Science major at Stevens Insitute of Technology and loving every second of it! </h4>

 <h3> Languages I have worked with in my respositories are... </h3>